A village that won a county twice running

 The 1990 and 1991 Cuchulainns

-Cooraclare GAA — known locally as the Cuchulainns — went back-to-back in the Clare senior football championship in 1990 and 1991, on top of a 1981 title and a first one in 1953.
+Cooraclare GAA - known locally as the Cuchulainns - have won the Clare senior football championship ten times: 1915, 1917, 1918, 1944, 1945, 1956, 1964, 1965, 1986 and 1997.
 There are parishes ten times the size of Cooraclare in the same county that have never won one.
-The 1990 and 1991 sides are still talked about over pints in the Diamond as if it happened in March.
-In a sense it did.
+The most recent title in 1997 is still talked about over pints in the Diamond as if it happened recently.
+In a sense it always did.

 One parish, two churches